maxoe/Doomed/docs/proposal.md

     - adapt tile mapping (B)
     - fix rendering distance (M)

-Milestone 4:
+Milestone 4: Scenes and a More Complex World
 - If truely non-euclidean rendering works
     - Simple objects creation and loading.
-    - Standard object models will probably not work because we don't render in a vector space.
+Standard object models will probably not work because we don't render in a vector space.
 (B)
-    - (Switch world curvature in menu)
+    - Switch world curvature in menu, transformations between worlds (M)

 - If we used portal-style rendering
     - standard object loading and rendering (B)